SAFETY AT ALLIANT SYSTEMS

 Alliant was the first union mechanical contractor in Oregon to achieve this status.

-Carly leads Alliant’s safety efforts in accordance with our safety plan and protocols.
-She is committed to creating an environment and culture that will ensure the safety of all crew, visitors, guests and administration on each project.
+Doug leads Alliant’s safety efforts in accordance with our safety plan and protocols.
+He is committed to creating an environment and culture that will ensure the safety of all crew, visitors, guests and administration on each project.

 Track Record of Safety